The Witcher 3: Wild Hunt: Sales

 Before its release, over 1.5 million people pre-ordered the game.
-The Witcher 3: Wild Hunt debuted atop the UK software sales chart in its first week, when it earned 600 percent more than predecessor The Witcher 2: Assassins of Kings.
+The Witcher 3: Wild Hunt debuted atop the UK software sales chart in its first week, when it earned 600% more than predecessor The Witcher 2: Assassins of Kings.
 It was the best-selling video game of the year in the UK, breaking the record held by Battlefield Hardline.
-It debuted atop the Japanese video-game sales charts, selling 67,385 copies in its first week.
-Four million copies of the game were sold in its first two weeks of release.
+It debuted atop the Japanese video-game sales charts, selling 67,385 units in its first week.
+Four million units of the game were sold in its first two weeks of release.

 By June 2015, over 690,000 players had activated the game through GOG Galaxy.
-The game sold over six million copies in the next six weeks, and the studio made a profit of $63.3 million in the first half of 2015.
-In March 2016, CD Projekt Red reported that the game had shipped nearly 10 million copies worldwide.
+The game sold over six million units in the next six weeks, and the studio made a profit of $63.3 million in the first half of 2015.
+In March 2016, CD Projekt Red reported that the game had shipped nearly 10 million units worldwide.
 By the end of 2017, the series as a whole had sold over 33 million.
 By June 2019, that number had risen to over 40 million, with The Witcher 3: Wild Hunt accounting for over half of that figure.

 Following the release of the first season of Netflix' television series The Witcher in December 2019, The Witcher 3: Wild Hunt had a 554% increase in sales that month compared to December 2018.
-By December 2019, The Witcher 3: Wild Hunt had sold over 28 million copies worldwide.
-And by April 2021 it had sold over 30 million copies, while the series as a whole had sold over 50 million.
-By April 2022, the game had sold 40 million copies.
+By December 2019, The Witcher 3: Wild Hunt had sold over 28 million units.
+And by April 2021 it had sold over 30 million units, while the series as a whole had sold over 50 million.
+By April 2022, the game had sold 40 million units.
+As of May 2023, sales top 50 million.
+As of May 2025, the game has sold over 60 million units.